50 Running Terms: Terminology All Runners Should Know

 With the middle letter standing for an expletive, this running acronym refers to the runner who finishes very last in a race, as it stands for Dead F*cking Last.

-Remember if you are DFL, it’s a heck of a better accomplishment than a DNF or worse, DNS.
+Remember, being DFL is a heck of a better accomplishment than being DNF or, worse, DNS.

 A person on the ground holding their knee in pain.